Sherman Alexie: Memoir

 Alexie's memoir, You Don't Have to Say You Love Me, was released by Hachette in June 2017.
 Claudia Rowe of The Seattle Times wrote in June 2017 that the memoir "pulls readers so deeply into the author's youth on the Spokane Indian Reservation that most will forget all about facile comparisons and simply surrender to Alexie's unmistakable patois of humor and profanity, history and pathos."
 Alexie cancelled his book tour in support of You Don't Have to Say You Love Me in July 2017 due to the emotional toll that promoting the book was taking.
-In September 2017, he decided to resume the tour, with some significant changes.
+Two months later, Alexie decided to resume the tour, with some significant changes.
 As he related to Laurie Hertzel of The Star Tribune, "I'm not performing the book," he said.
 "I'm getting interviewed.
 That's a whole different thing."
-He went on to add that he won't be answering any questions that he doesn't want to answer.
-"I'll put my armor back on," he said.
+Alexie went on to add that he would not be answering any questions that he did not want to answer.
+"I'll put my armor back on," Alexie said.

 Films

-In 1998 Alexie's film Smoke Signals gained considerable attention.
-Alexie based the screenplay on his short story collection, The Lone Ranger and Tonto Fistfight in Heaven, and characters and events from a number of Alexie's works make appearances in the film.
+In 1998, Alexie's film Smoke Signals gained considerable attention.
+He based the screenplay on his short story collection, The Lone Ranger and Tonto Fistfight in Heaven, and characters and events from a number of Alexie's works make appearances in the film.
 The film was directed by Chris Eyre, (Cheyenne-Arapaho) with a predominantly Native American production team and cast.
 The film is a road movie and buddy film, featuring two young Indians, Victor Joseph (Adam Beach) and Thomas Builds the Fire (Evan Adams), who leave the reservation on a road trip to retrieve the body of Victor's dead father (Gary Farmer).
-During their journey the characters' childhood is explored via flashbacks.
+During their journey, the characters' childhood is explored via flashbacks.
 The film took top honors at the Sundance Film Festival.
 It received an 86% and "fresh" rating from the online film database Rotten Tomatoes.

 The Business of Fancydancing, written and directed by Alexie in 2002, explores themes of Indian identity, gay identity, cultural involvement vs blood quantum, living on the reservation or off it, and other issues related to what makes someone a "real Indian."
 The title refers to the protagonist's choice to leave the reservation and make his living performing for predominantly-white audiences.
 Evan Adams, who plays Thomas Builds the Fire in "Smoke Signals", again stars, now as an urban gay man with a white partner.
 The death of a peer brings the protagonist home to the reservation, where he reunites with his friends from his childhood and youth.
 The film is unique in that Alexie hired an almost completely female crew to produce the film.
 Many of the actors improvised their dialogue, based on real events in their lives.
 It received a 57 percent and "rotten" rating from the online film database Rotten Tomatoes.